Indian Myna Birds

 • remove palm trees or dead fronds; and

-• remove Indian Myna eggs from next boxes and consider removing the nestbox for a period.
+• remove Indian Myna eggs from next boxes and consider removing or closing the entrance to nestboxes for a period.

 • Modify habitat to reduce Indian Myna presence: